Mehmet Ali Nuroğlu

 Mehmet Ali Nuroğlu (born 7 September 1979) is a Turkish actor.

+Life and career

 Born in Istanbul, his family is originally from Şanlıurfa.
 After studying philosophy for three years at Middle East Technical University, Nuroğlu enrolled in Hacettepe University to study theatre.
 While still studying, he started working for the Turkish State Theatres.
 Meanwhile, he worked as an assistant for actor Semih Sergen.
 In order to get a role in Çağan Irmak's period drama series Çemberimde Gül Oya, he moved to Istanbul and portrayed the character of Mehmet.
 He later starred in the movie Zincirbozan, portraying the character of an Idealist called Reis.
 He then joined the cast of Kırık Kanatlar, a TV series on Turkish War of Independence.